DavidRaab/website/content/posts/2024-11-28-benefits-of-dynamic-typing.md

 get  14491/s  75%  40%   --
 ```

+Initialization is a little bit faster compared to initialization an pure perl
+object or mosse object.
+Mainly this is because it uses an Array and those
+can be created faster.
+But with `8296` calls per second it is still not fast
+enough as directly initialization of an hash that is around the `34000` calls
-Here we can see that initalization is around the same, while getting/setting
+per second.
+Here you can basically see just the overhead of a function call
-is actually faster.
-But most of those performance benefits are because we
-use an Array instead of an Hash.
-Let's look what happens when we change
-the implemention to a Hash (I omit the code here).
+vs. directly initialization something.
+Calling functions aren't cheap!

+I changed the code and instead of using an Array I used a Hash so it is
+similar to all the objects we had so far.
+Here are the results for those.
+I omit the code here as changing to a hash should be obvious.
+The results
+are now.

 ```
         Rate init  set  get